alwynwong/digital-goliath/checklist.md

-            "What are some challenges that came up during the month that we didn't foresee?", "How far did we end up deviating from the original campaign map?", "List some wins and misses to send to client (can also include start-stop-continues)", "After working on this for 30 days, do you have the capacity & experience required to handle the account going forward?", ]
+            "What are some challenges that came up during the month that we didn't foresee?", "How far did we end up deviating from the original campaign map?", "List some wins and misses to send to client (can also include start-stop-continues)", "After working on this for 30 days, do you have the capacity & experience required to handle the account going forward?"
+        ]
     }
 ]